smartinternz02/SBSPS-Challenge-5388-Analytics-Tool-For-Ecommerce-businesses/readme.md

 ## Project Description:

 With the increase in consumer demand, the E-commerce space has boomed.
 This also led to an increase in fierce competition in today's online marketplace.
 The e-commerce industry sells a diverse product line of grocery items and merchandise products, such as food, pharmaceuticals, apparel, games and toys, hobby items, furniture, and appliances.
-The analysis of such an industry is of great importance as it gives insights into the sales and profits of various products.
+The analysis of such an industry is of great importance as it gives insights into the sales and profits of various products.<br><br>
+The object of this challenge is to develop an Analytical Dashboard where the owner/user will understand the growth/potential of the business in the market.
+So he can find out statistics such as –  <br>

+1. A region that accounts for a greater number of orders  <br>
+2. Frequency distribution of quantity ordered  <br>
+3. Percentage sales by different product categories <br>
+4. Profitable products or their sub-products in the last few years <br>
+5. products  that incurred losses<br>
+6. Product type that was ordered greater times <br>
+7. Yearly sales for various states<br>
+8. Forecasting future sales according to shipping date.<br>
+9. The trend in profit/sales over time (years/months/quarters).<br>
+10. With this analysis, the e-commerce business can identify various aspects of the shopping pattern and take measures if required.